kdahlquist/DahlquistLab/data/Summer2017/README.md

-Stubbing out a directory for Summer 2017 work.
+This directory contains data analysis work from Summer 2017 by @kdahlquist.